AAP, the largest university-based, student-diversity program in the nation, turns unlikely students into successful graduates and future leaders.

 AAP High Aims students at the annual white coat ceremony.

-HIGH AIMS provides support to students interested in gaining admission to health profession school.
+HIGH AIMS provides support to students interested in attending health profession schools.

 Parents and students share excitement on Freshman/Transfer Summer Program Move-In Day.